Island of Saint-Louis

 The Island of Saint-Louis holds a characteristic French colonial city and oceanic port.

 Saint-Louis was the capital of the French colony of Senegal from 1673 until independence in 1960.
-It has preserved its colonial architecture with magnificent residences, along with its regular town plan.
+It has preserved its colonial architecture with magnificent residences and its regular town plan.
 The site also includes the 19th-century Faidherbe Bridge.

 Map of Island of Saint-Louis